Writings About Music

 It’s baffling to me how Ad Reinhardt has remained relatively ignored and underestimated by the art world.
-Contemporaries I personally find dramatically less compelling in comparison, including Mark Rothko, Willem de Kooning and Franz Kline, are lavished with attention and praise while he is neglected.
+Contemporaries I personally find dramatically less compelling in comparison, including Mark Rothko, Willem de Kooning and Franz Kline (not to negate their own value, of course), are lavished with attention and praise while he is neglected.

 Fortunately for myself, a number of Reinhardt’s immaculate inventions were hanging on the walls of MOMA during the time I lived in NYC, and being drawn in by these ocular revelations was transformative.

 Ad’s paintings at once resonate with the extraordinary dichotomy of mystic and scientist, world explorer and interior saint.
 His hues illuminate the subtle transverses of life-giving veins and informing synapses, his structures reassemble puzzles of abstract, forgotten nomenclature.

 How ingenious and perfectly balanced the placement of rectangles in Abstract Painting (Blue) from 1952, divulging a fresh contrapuntal pathway through the labyrinth.
 How exquisite his early multi-colored paintings with their original calibration of dynamic riches that ricochet unleashed from the canvas and through the space.